ozguryazilimas/wp-postane/user-role-editor/readme.txt

 == Changelog =

+= [4.64.1] 24.10.2023 =
+* Update: Marked as compatible with WordPress 6.4
+* Fix: Notice shown by PHP 8.3 is removed: PHP Deprecated: Creation of dynamic property URE_Editor::$hide_pro_banner is deprecated in /wp-content/plugins/user-role-editor/includes/classes/editor.php on line 166
+* Fix: Notice shown by PHP 8.3 is removed: PHP Deprecated: Creation of dynamic property URE_Role_View::$caps_to_remove is deprecated in /wp-content/plugins/user-role-editor/includes/classes/role-view.php on line 23
+* Fix: Notice shown by PHP 8.3 is removed: PHP Deprecated: Function utf8_decode() is deprecated in /wp-content/plugins/user-role-editor-pro/includes/classes/editor.php on line 984

 = [4.64] 08.08.2023 =
 * Update: "Show capabilities in human readable form" checkbox switches between capability 2 text forms without full page reloading using JavaScript.
 * Fix: Missed 'message' parameter was added  to a response for AJAX request.
 It fixed the PHP Warning:  Undefined array key "message" in expressions like "strpos( $data['message'], ...